-The Latin American Reduction Fisheries Supply Chain Roundtable focuses on South and Central American reduction fisheries.
-SFP’s FishSource databases contain sustainability information on the main fish stocks supplying raw material to the marine ingredients industry.
+The Latin American Reduction Fisheries SR focuses on South and Central American reduction fisheries.
+SFP’s FishSource database contain sustainability information on the main fish stocks supplying raw material to the marine ingredients industry.

 The following FIPs are supported and monitored:

 The SR is working to develop FIPs in the following fisheries:

 Improvement needs, objectives, and action recommendations for 2020 are in development, and will be published after the annual SR meeting.

 A summary of past progress can be found in our SR Chronicles.

 Action Recommendations for the Supply Chain